atomspring/ubuntu-grsec/README.md

 gpg --import spender-gpg-key.asc
 gpg --recv-key 6092693E
 ```

-At this point, you should disconnect this server from the Internet and
-treat it as an offline (air-gapped) server.

-## Download kernel and Grsecurity on online server
+## Download kernel and Grsecurity on server

 Create a directory for Grsecurity, the Linux kernel, and the other tools
 you will be downloading.